turketwh/Prx_3-merSVM_data/analysis/canonicalMotifSearch/README.md

 ## Canonical motif search

-This folder contains input files and documentation for the scripts and code to search subgroup-specific FASTA files for subgroup-specific motifs, returning stats on motif hits.
+This folder contains documentation and input files for the scripts and code to search subgroup-specific FASTA files for subgroup-specific motifs, returning stats on motif hits.

 The results of this analysis relate to Table 5 of the manuscript.

 ---
 ### Needed Java classes

+The following Java programs are needed:
 ```
 DegnenerateMotif.class
 LabelViaDegenerateMotif.class